The UNESCO-UNEVOC International Centre: Who We Are | What We Do | Working With Us | Get in Touch

 The future for young people remains uncertain since the initial shocks of the pandemic, when more than one in six stopped working altogether (ILO, 2020).
 Many are still in precarious and disadvantaged situations as their countries struggle to recover.
 At the same time, there is an urgent need to find ways to manage transitional challenges, particularly in the technical and vocational education and training (TVET) sector.

 UNESCO-UNEVOC is launching a year-long project to strengthen the resilience of UNEVOC Centres and other education and training stakeholders as part of the pandemic recovery process.
-The project, which is implemented with the support of the German Federal Government through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, seeks to stimulate opportunities for TVET systems, institutions and TVET stakeholders, including teachers and students, to adapt to new paradigms in education and training.
+The project seeks to stimulate opportunities for TVET systems, institutions and TVET stakeholders, including teachers and students, to adapt to new paradigms in education and training.
 This includes adopting resilient approaches and measures in planning, designing and implementing training in the three areas of digital delivery, greening TVET and entrepreneurial learning for a transition to a more sustainable economy and society with fair and equal opportunities.

 Overall, the “Building TVET resilience for a just and sustainable transition” project is set to benefit over 30 institutions, either directly or indirectly, and around 200 stakeholders in up to 15 low- to lower-middle-income countries, paying special attention to countries in Africa and Small Island Developing States.